ShipHawk/shiphawk-ruby/README.md

 #### Step 5: Add Items to your cart

 Finally, add your items to the `items_cart`.
 We're only going to use `big_sofa` from the previous step.
-If you've created more than one item, you'll to add each item to the `items_cart` array like so:
+If you've created more than one item, you'll need to add each item to the `items_cart` array like so:
 ```ruby
 items_cart.push(big_sofa)
 ```